 Florida law allows only the personal representative of an estate to file a wrongful death lawsuit.
 A personal representative may be a person named in the decedent's will.
 In the absence of a will, the court will appoint a personal representative.

 The person who files the wrongful death lawsuit is responsible for providing the names of all survivors who may benefit from any settlement.
-Wrongful death lawsuits can be filed on behalf of a surviving parent, spouse, child, or blood relative who was dependent on the decedent for support.
+Wrongful death lawsuits can be filed on behalf of a surviving parent, spouse, child, or other relatives who were dependent on the decedent for support.
 The primary beneficiaries are typically spouses and children.
 Additionally, the child of an unmarried person may benefit if the deceased parent was identified before birth and was contributing to their support.

-Similar to a personal injury lawsuit, one must establish certain facts to be successful when filing a wrongful death lawsuit.
-First, it is important to understand the person responsible for your loved one’s death need not have been held criminally responsible.
+Similar to a personal injury lawsuit, a claimant must establish certain facts to be successful when filing a wrongful death lawsuit.
+First, it is important to understand the person responsible for your loved one's death doesn't have to be criminally responsible.

-For example, let’s consider liability in a fatal Florida car accident involving a drunk driver.
-According to Florida Highway Safety and Motor Vehicles (FLHSMV), more than 3,000 people lost their lives due to a traffic accident in 2018, 10% of which involved a drunk driver.
+For example, let's consider the issue of liability in a fatal Florida car accident involving a drunk driver.
+According to Florida Highway Safety and Motor Vehicles (FLHSMV), more than 3,000 people lost their lives due to a traffic accident in one recent year, and 10% of these accidents involved a drunk driver.

 Legally, driving while impaired is considered negligent conduct.
 Consciously deciding to drive after using alcohol or drugs is choosing to put others in danger.
 A death caused by a car accident involving an impaired driver may provide the basis for a wrongful death lawsuit.
 If a criminal conviction is made, that would likely add credibility to any personal injury lawsuit in civil court.